 Welding of carbon steel and low alloy steel

-(1) When the carbon equivalent exceeds 0.3%, the difficulty of welding will increase, the cold crack sensitivity will increase, and the brittle fracture tendency of the material under fatigue and low-temperature conditions will also increase.
+(1) When the carbon equivalent exceeds 0.3%, the challenges in welding increase due to higher difficulty, increased cold crack sensitivity, and increased brittle fracture tendency of the material in fatigue and low-temperature conditions.
+To mitigate these challenges, the following measures can be taken:

-- Double beam welding is adopted, one beam is focused and the other beam is defocused;
+- Adopting double beam welding, with one beam focused and the other beam defocused

-- Under the condition of ensuring penetration, lower power and welding speed shall be adopted as far as possible.
+- Ensuring penetration while using lower power and welding speed as far as possible.

-(3) The laser welding performance of killed steel and semi-killed steel is better, because deoxidizers such as silicon and aluminum are added before pouring, which reduces the oxygen content in the steel to a very low level.
+(3) The laser welding performance of killed steel and semi-killed steel is superior because deoxidizers such as silicon and aluminum are added prior to pouring, reducing the oxygen content in the steel to very low levels.

 (4) Steel with sulfur and phosphorus content exceeding 0.04% is prone to thermal cracks during laser welding.